Budapestby VisitCity Guides

 Selected pharmacies providing after-hours medication access across Budapest

-Budapest ranks among Europe's safer capitals, but staying informed about local procedures and common issues helps ensure a trouble-free visit.
-The city's police force works closely with tourism authorities to protect visitors.
+Budapest is one of Europe's safer capitals, but knowing local procedures and common problems helps make sure your visit goes smoothly.
+The city's police work closely with tourism authorities to protect visitors.

 Reporting Crimes

-For crimes in progress or immediate emergencies, dial 112 or 107 without hesitation.
-For incidents that have already occurred – theft, fraud, or other non-urgent crimes – you can still use these numbers or visit local police stations directly.
+For crimes happening right now or immediate emergencies, call 112 or 107 without waiting.
+For things that already happened like theft, fraud, or other non-urgent crimes, you can still use these numbers or go to local police stations directly.

-The Tourist Police Hotline at +36 1 438 8080 provides specialized English-language assistance for visitors.
-This 24-hour service helps tourists navigate police procedures, file reports, and understand their rights.
-Always request a police report when reporting crimes, especially for insurance claims.
+The Tourist Police Hotline at +36 1 438 8080 gives specialized English help for visitors.
+This 24-hour service helps tourists deal with police procedures, file reports, and understand their rights.
+Always ask for a police report when reporting crimes, especially for insurance claims.

 Two police officers in high-visibility vests patrolling a tourist area in Budapest